 Flipping a data table in Excel seems like a trivial task, however, Excel offers no such functionality or any direct ways to invert data.
 Keeping this in mind, this article shows how to flip table in Excel for both columns and rows.
 In addition, we’ll also see how to convert multiple columns to rows.

-2 Ways to Flip Table in Excel
+How to Flip Table in Excel: 2 Ways

 In Excel, you can flip a table by columns or by rows, here, we’ll show how to flip data by columns and rows using Excel’s built-in options and functions.
 Therefore, without further delay, let’s see each method individually and in detail.